1,000+ Opportunities

 Early Learning and Family Supports 4.
 Child Development and Care ## Helping Michigan Families Access Quality Child Care The Office of Child Development and Care (CDC) supports low-income working families by providing access to affordable, high-quality early care and afterschool programs.

-To achieve this end, the office supports numerous efforts designed to assess and improve the level of quality across the spectrum of Michigan's early learning and care settings. ### Submit Your Early Childhood Curriculum for Review The **Michigan Department of Lifelong Education, Advancement, and Potential (MiLEAP)** invites early childhood curriculum developers to submit their programs for review.
+To reach this goal, the office supports numerous efforts designed to assess and improve the level of quality across the spectrum of Michigan's early learning and care settings. ### Submit Your Early Childhood Curriculum for Review The **Michigan Department of Lifelong Education, Advancement, and Potential (MiLEAP)** invites early childhood curriculum developers to submit their programs for review.

 If you are interested in submitting an application, see the Curriculum Review Process section below.